More than three in five of us will become unpaid carers in our lifetime which means that being an unpaid carer is widespread and common.

-Unpaid carers can be of any age, including children as young as 5-years-old.
+Unpaid carers can be of any age, including children as young as five-years-old.
 They look after someone who needs help because of long-term illness (physical or mental), disability, frailty due to age, or addiction.

 It often takes a long time for someone to recognise they are a carer.
-Over a third of carers take over 3 years to realise they are in fact an unpaid carer!
+Over a third of carers take over three years to realise they are in fact an unpaid carer!
 The downside of this is that carers often struggle on alone, unsupported and isolated.

 Caring Together Charity can provide practical support to help make sure carers are supported and don’t reach crisis point.